scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 This sort of worked.
 It would return the correct projects that have issues matching the search term, but instead of returning only the issues related to the search term, it would return all the issues.
 So in the example with the "docs" search term, all of akka-http's issues would be returned, not just the one related to documentation.

-After looking through the Elasticsearch documentation for awhile, I came across Inner Hits which can be used with Nested Queries to select out the nested inner objects that matched the query.
+After looking through the Elasticsearch documentation for a while, I came across Inner Hits which can be used with Nested Queries to select out the nested inner objects that matched the query.
 So inner hits would return only the beginner-friendly issues that matched the search term.
 So I updated the code that creates the Nested Query to also extract the inner hits that get returned:
 ```
 nestedQuery("github.beginnerIssues",
 	termQuery("github.beginnerIssues.title", searchTerm))